Editor’s note: This post was updated on Oct. 8, 2020.

 7. Become an autumn nature ninja.
 Get the kids moving outside with this fun twist on a scavenger hunt.

 8. Football for all.
 If there’s one sport synonymous with autumn, it’s football.
-Gather the family and go as fans to a local homecoming game or play your own Thanksgiving Classic in the backyard.
+Gather the family and play your own Thanksgiving Classic in the backyard.

 10. Practice gratitude.
 Autumn is a time to be thankful.
 Enjoy some quiet moments with your kids this season to be mindful of all that you have and can do.